RushilJalal/tenzies-game/README.md

-# Tenzies Game
+# Tenzies Game(WIP)

 This is a simple implementation of the Tenzies game using React.
 In Tenzies, the goal is to roll dice until all of them show the same number.
-You can hold dice to keep their values while rolling the others.<br>
+You can hold dice to keep their values while rolling the others.

 I made this project while following the Learn React course on [scrimba.com](scrimba.com)

 ## Demo